-Fig. 7.19 The final look of your mailing labels sheet The cursor is waiting at the beginning of the first label on the sheet for you to go ahead.
-The first item in each address label will be the Home Contact, as you might expect.
+Fig. 7.21 The final look of your mailing labels sheet ESSENTIAL MICROSOFT OFFICE 2013: Tutorials for Teachers Copyright © Bernard John Poole, 2013.
+All rights reserved The cursor is waiting at the beginning of the first label on the sheet for you to add the merge fields that will be included in the address label.
+The first item in each address will be the Home Contact, as you might expect.
 In the Task Pane click on More items...

-The Insert Merge Field dialog box pops up listing the various fields in your Address List.
+The Insert Merge Field dialog box pops up listing the various fields in your Address List database.

-Select the Home Contact field for the first line of the address, hit Enter or click on the Insert button, then click on Close To avoid the default double spacing of Office 2007, in the Home Ribbon > Styles Group, click on the No Spacing icon Hit the Enter key to move the cursor down to the next line then, in the Task Pane, click on More items...
-The mailing labels are ready for printing.
+Select the Home Contact field for the first line of the address label, hit Enter or click on the Insert button, then click on Close Hit the Enter key to move the cursor down to the next line then, in the Task Pane, click on More items...
+Select the Address Line 1 field, hit Enter or click on the Insert button, then click on Close Hit the Enter key to move the cursor down to the next line then, in the Task Pane, click on More items...
+Select the City field, hit Enter or click on the Insert button, then click on Close Type a comma (,) followed by the space bar then, in the Task Pane, click on More items...
+Select the State field, then hit the space bar then, in the Task Pane, click on More items...
+Select the ZIP Code field, hit Enter or click on the Insert button, then click on Close There is one critical step before the labels are ready for printing.
+Now that you've set up the first mailing label on the page, you need to replicate the layout for all the other labels on the page, which is fortunately simple to do.
+In the Mail Merge Task Pane click on the button to Update all labels (Fig. 7.21 previous page) The mailing labels are ready for printing.
 But before you do that, you should preview them just to make sure everything is correct.
 This is important.
-Computers are just dumb machines-they'll do whatever you tell them to, even if it's the last thing you want, and you don't want to waste sheets of sticky mailing labels.
+Computers are just dumb machines-they'll do whatever you tell them to, even if it's the last thing you want, and you don't want to waste sheets of sticky mailing labels just because you made a careless mistake along the way.
 So...
-Step 5: Preview your labels At the bottom of the Mail Merge Task Pane click on Next: Preview your labels The Insert Address Block dialog box pops up asking you to indicate what data from your Address List you want included in the Address Block of your mailing label (Fig. 7.20).

-Fig. 7.20 The Insert Merge Field dialog box Double click on Address Line 1 to insert this field on the next line of the address, then click on the Close button Hit the Enter key to move the cursor down to the next line then, in the Task Pane, click on More items...
-Double click on City to insert this field on the next line of the address, click on the Close button, then type a comma followed by a space In the Task Pane, click on More items... again, double click on State to insert this field, click on the Close button, type a space, in the Task Pane, click on More items... and, finally, double click on ZIP Code and click on the Close button Now all you have to do is copy the layout of the first label to the other labels by updating the mailing label sheet.
-In the Mail Merge Task Pane, click on Update all labels (Fig. 7.21)

-ESSENTIAL MICROSOFT OFFICE 2007: Tutorials for Teachers Copyright © Bernard John Poole, 2007.
-All rights reserved Fig. 7.21 The Update all labels button If you had many addresses in your Address List you might need to scroll to check them all out, or you could check out individual addresses by clicking on Find a recipient...
+Step 5: Preview your labels At the bottom of the Mail Merge Task Pane click on Next: Preview your labels Check out layout and content of the mailing labels.
+If you had many addresses in your Address List you might need to scroll to check them all out, or you could check out individual addresses by clicking on Find a recipient...
 This isn't necessary for this exercise since you have only a few (10) names and addresses in your Address List.
-Next, from the Office button menu select Save As... to save the Mailing Labels merge document with the name Contact Mailing Labels Step 6: Complete the merge Even if you intend to use an actual sheet of sticky mailing labels, you'd be well advised to print a copy on regular paper first so you can check to see that everything looks OK before you go ahead and print on a sheet of actual mailing labels.
+Next, from the File menu select Save As to save the final version of the Mailing Labels merge document (on your USB drive > Work files for Office 2013 > Miscellaneous Files > Merge Documents folder) Step 6: Complete the merge Even if you intend to use an actual sheet of sticky mailing labels, you'd be well advised to print a copy on regular (recycled) paper first so that you can check to see that everything looks OK before you go ahead and print on a sheet of actual mailing labels.
 At the bottom of the Mail Merge Task Pane click on Next: Complete the merge Make sure the printer is set up with the paper you intend to use before proceeding.